 SPECIFIC AREAS OF LEARNING:

 Encouraging children to link sounds and letters and to begin to read and write.
-Children are given access to a wide range of reading materials such as familiar signs and logos, books and poems based on their interests.
+Children are given access to a wide range of reading materials such as familiar signs and logos and books and poems based on their interests.

 Providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems and to describe shapes, space, and measure.